-Alisal Neighborhood Revitalization Strategy Area (ANRSA) - Concurrent with the CP preparation, the City is updating the ANRSA.
+Alisal Neighborhood Revitalization Strategy Area (ANRSA) - The City's ANRSA was updated along with the City's FY 2020-2024 Consolidated Plan.
 The ANRSA is consistent with and serves as an implementation tool for the Alisal Vibrancy Plan.

 Parks, Recreation & Libraries Master Plan (PRLMP) - This Master Plan is a city-wide plan that focuses on updating the vision for Salinas' system of parks, open space, and recreational facilities and programs.
 CDBG funds may be used to implement the improvements outlined in the Master Plan.